RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 __After modification, to apply changes (IT WILL NOT BE EFFECTIVE WITHOUT THIS LAST STEP!!)__

 After modifying the `/etc/default/grub` file, execute `update-grub` and then reboot or directly reboot if you modified `/boot/cmdline.txt` as explained above (used usually for Raspberries).
 After that, your wireless interface cards will be named again as always (_wlan0_, _wlan1_, etc.) and you'll be able to make them work correctly in `airgeddon`.

+__Using Parrot OS and the above options do not work__

+Run this in a terminal `sudo ln -s /dev/null /etc/udev/rules.d/80-net-setup-link.rules` then reboot